Fliplet/fliplet-cli/docs/UI-guidelines-interface.md

 </div>
 ```

-### Color picker
+### Colour picker

-For color pickers we use Bootstrap's input field with an addon.
+For colour pickers we use Bootstrap's input field with an addon.
 Here is an example:

 ```html